The Big Hangover: Production

-Krasna sold his story to MGM in March 1949 for what he said was more than $100,000.
+Norman Krasna, who wrote the screenplay, sold it to MGM in March 1949 for more than $100,000.
+Krasna also produced and directed the film.

-In July June Allyson was announced for the lead with Montgomery Clift wanted to play her co star.
-By the end of the month however Van Johnson and Elizabeth Taylor were set as stars.
+In July 1949, June Allyson was announced as the female lead and Montgomery Clift was courted to play her costar.
+However, by the end of the month, Van Johnson and Elizabeth Taylor were set as the stars.